-However, I met my future wife, moved to Germany, and it was a lot easier to work in an international corporation than start a business in a foreign land without knowing the language.
-But years on, my career has helped me establish and achieve many of the other things I deemed essential, starting a family, building a house, learning a new language and culture, and developing a career as a corporate leader.
+However, I met my future wife and moved to Germany.
+It was a lot easier to work in an international corporation than start a business in a foreign land without knowing the language.
+Years later, my career has helped me establish and achieve many of the other things I deemed essential, starting a family, building a house, learning a new language and culture, and developing a career as a corporate leader.
 But the final piece was missing, the independence of being my own boss.
 So I took the leap and made a midlife career change.

 Freedom From The Office